What is empathy in leadership: Tips to become an empathetic leader

 What is empathetic leadership?

-Empathetic leadership is a human-centered approach that emphasizes understanding and connecting with the emotions, experiences, and perspectives of employees.
-It involves actively listening, showing genuine concern, and putting oneself in others' shoes to foster a supportive work environment.
+Empathetic leadership is a people-focused leadership style that prioritizes understanding employees' emotions, perspectives, and challenges.
+It involves active listening, showing genuine care, and putting oneself in others' shoes to build a supportive and trusting work environment.

 Why is empathy important in leadership?